rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/nodeknockout.png" %}

-The legendary Node competition: “Node Knockout is the world's biggest Node.js programming competition — a 48-hour coding contest featuring node.js”
+The legendary Node competition: “Node Knockout is the world’s biggest Node.js programming competition — a 48-hour coding contest featuring node.js”

 In 2014, contestants could compete ‘virtually’ from anywhere in the world, with Knockout HQ located in San Francisco and competition sites in Chicago, Tokyo, Venice, Taipei and Reno, Nevada.